 A.Word.A.Daywith Anu Garg

-[From Middle English fraccioun, from Late Latin fraction-, stem of fractio (act of breaking), from Latin fractus, past participle of Latin frangere (to break).
-Ultimately from Indo-European root bhreg- (to break) that's also the progenitor of words such as break, breach, fraction, and fragile.]
+From Latin fractus, past participle of frangere (to break).
+Ultimately from the Indo-European root bhreg- (to break), which also gave us break, breach, fraction, and fragile.
+Earliest documented use: 1725.

 See more usage examples of fractious in Vocabulary.com’s dictionary.